To study thought as it affects religion . . . A Gathering of Unitarian Universalist Ministers

 Come to the business meeting willing to contribute a topic; and be able to speak about why you think that topic would be a good one for you and your colleagues to study.

 If you offered a paper, please send an electronic copy to the webmaster, currently Kathleen Rolenz (email@example.com).
 If you're sending a copy to your respondent, why not send it to the webmaster at the same time?
-It will not be posted until after the paper has been read.

 If you decide to resign from Prairie Group membership, please send a letter to the Scribe so that we may honor your contributions to the group during the Annual Business meeting.